enkidulan/epub_watermarking/Readme.rst

 *General assumptions:*
     * support only epub format, all other treats as unsupported
     * simple url validation
-    * file size limitation 100 MB
+    * no file size limitation
     * not sure about way of result delivery

 *Confusing things that I don't get:*
-    * "A REST GET endpoint, you determine the URL."
+    * "A REST GET endpoint, you determine the URL." - I don't see any reasons for using django rest framework here

 Installation notes